Updated Jan. 13, 2020: President Trump officially signed the SECURE Act into law. It went into effect on Jan. 1, 2020.

-The Secure Act could become the biggest piece of retirement legislation passed in more than a decade.
-If the bill passes the Senate, it will go to President Donald Trump to be signed into law.
+The Secure Act is the biggest piece of retirement legislation passed in more than a decade.

 “I think it’s very well intended,” said Thomas Rindahl, certified financial planner at TruWest Wealth Management Services.
 “It has a good set of provisions to help encourage and provide access to more retirement savings and security for workers.”

 Here’s how the Secure Act could affect retirement plans.

 Want more money news in your inbox?
 Sign up for the Policygenius newsletter.

 The Secure Act would remove the age limit for traditional independent retirement account contributions, currently capped at 70 ½ years old.
 It will also increase the age when retirement account holders have to start withdrawing from their accounts from 70 ½ to 72 years old.

 “The great news is more people stay active beyond that age and continue to generate an active income,” said Vladimir Kouznetsov, certified financial planner and founder of Retegy LLC.
 “With longer life expectancy, it’s great to have an option to save additional money in a tax-deferred way.”

 The SECURE Act will make it easier for small businesses to set up 401(k)s by increasing the cap under which they can enroll workers in "safe harbor" retirement plans.
 The plan also offers a tax credit of up to $500 to employers who create a 401(k) or IRA plan.

 Long-term part-time workers will also be able to participate in a 401(k) plan.
 To qualify they must work less than 1,000 hours in a year but more than 500 hours per year for three consecutive years.